Interactive reporting with Shiny (I)

 Our first app used a sidebar layout created with page_sidebar().
 This layout consists of:

-• and then a collection of other Shiny UI elements which form the body of the app (a plot in our case).
+• A collection of other Shiny UI elements which form the body of the app

 This sidebar layout is a good place to start for most simple apps, but there are many other layouts that can be used to create more complex and interesting apps.